View MBKU's 2015-16 Catalog.

 For information on SCCO's Master of Science in Vision Science program, click here.

 Doctor of Optometry Program

 The Southern California College of Optometry provides the highest quality optometric education through excellence in teaching, patient care, research and public service.

 The College offers a four-year, post-baccalaureate program leading to the degree, Doctor of Optometry (OD).
 The class size is 100 students and the program is 14 quarters in duration.

 The first professional year curriculum provides the foundation for clinical practice and emphasizes basic and applied biomedical and vision sciences.
 The curriculum also introduces students to clinical topics, including practice management, public health, professional ethics, interpersonal communications and pre-clinical methods.
-Students are scheduled for limited patient care experiences in the on-campus University Eye Center at Fullerton (UECF).
+Students are scheduled for limited patient care experiences an the University Eye Center at Ketchum Health.

 The second professional year expands the students’ knowledge in the clinical sciences and completes the biomedical science course sequence, including clinical medicine and pharmacology.
-Students are involved in school vision screenings and begin examining their own patients in the UECF in preparation for comprehensive patient care in the third professional year.
+Students are involved in school vision screenings and begin examining their own patients at Ketchum Health in preparation for comprehensive patient care in the third professional year.

-As part of the third professional year curriculum students enjoy two days of patient care assignments each week at the UECF under the supervision of clinical faculty.
+As part of the third professional year curriculum students enjoy two days of patient care assignments each week at Ketchum Health under the supervision of clinical faculty.
 They also complete their didactic requirements with courses in cornea and contact lenses, strabismus, vision therapy, ocular disease management, public health, and low vision rehabilitation.

 - We seek to reimagine the future of health care education.

 - To educate today’s minds to provide tomorrow’s eye, vision and health care.
 Our mission is excellence in patient care, clinical education, and research.